Are Baby Loungers Safe for Sleep? - Baby Chick

 Baby loungers

-A baby lounger looks like a big cushion or “nest” that’s used for soothing and relaxing your baby hands-free.
+A baby lounger looks like a big cushion or “nest” that’s used to soothe and relax your baby hands-free.
 This means you can take care of a few chores while keeping a close eye on them as they play or watch you.

 Are Baby Loungers Safe?

 Only products specifically named bassinet, pack-n-play, or crib are considered safe for sleep.
-All other products, even those designated as “sleepers,” are not safe.
-As a result, experts and government officials do not recommend baby loungers for any sleep time.
+All other products, even those designated as “sleepers,” are not safe.3 As a result, experts and government officials do not recommend baby loungers for any sleep time.
 They also don’t recommend using them on a couch, in a crib, bassinet, or a bed.
-Hazards associated with sleeping in baby loungers relate to children who may roll over and become obstructed.
+Hazards associated with sleeping in baby loungers stem from the risk of children rolling over and becoming obstructed.
 If your child falls asleep in a baby lounger, gently remove them and move them to a safe sleep space.
 This could be their bassinet or crib.

 Here’s a look at some pros and cons of using a baby lounger and what to know about using it for sleep: